 Another friendly tip: You may run into

-errors while migrating on an ARM machine.
+psycopg2errors while migrating on an ARM machine.
 Try out the steps in this comment to resolve this.

 6. Start PostHog